 It was an interesting conversation because we both think about institutional transformation quite a lot, but we come from very different perspectives.
 It challenged me to think hard about my ideas in order to articulate them as clearly as I could.
 I learned so much from our exchange, and she told me she did to.Check it out on medium.com

 In 2016, Porchia Moore and I published an article about our Visitors of Color project in the Fwd:Museums journal.
 We discuss the project’s origins and a few themes that emerged from contributions in its first year.
 The journal has generously made a copy of the article available on Google Drive.Check it out on Google Drive

 In the Fall 2016 issue of Model View Culture, a social justice tech magazine, I had an article titled “Thinking About Trauma in How We Build Tech Products.”
 I collaborated with Tanuja Jagernauth, a Healing Justice Organizer in Chicago, to get a stronger sense of the principles of trauma-informed care to base my article on.
 Here’s an excerpt:

 For about a year I organized a feminist reading group with a group of three other friends.
-We read classic feminist works mostly by women of color, and ate lots of good food togheter.
+We read classic feminist works mostly by women of color and ate lots of good food together.
 Here’s what we read:

 Drinking About Museums has been happening in various cities throughout the world for a number of years.
 Some gatherings are loosely structured like ours, while others have agendas and presentations.
 Here are some other organizer’s perspectives on it: Koven Smith and Ed Rodley.
 In 2015 I began co-organizing the events with Taylor Peterson.